Does My Health Insurance Cover My Addiction Treatment?

-At St. John’s Recovery Place, we believe that anyone who needs addiction treatment should have access to the quality, compassionate care that will lead to recovery.
-Paying for rehab, with or without insurance, can be overwhelming to face, but the short-term cost that you face upfront is quite small in comparison to the lifelong benefit that comes from investing in your recovery.
+At St. John’s Recovery Place, we believe that anyone who needs addiction treatment should have access to quality, compassionate care that will lead to recovery.
+Paying for drug or alcohol rehab, with or without insurance, can be overwhelming to face, but the short-term cost that you face upfront is quite small in comparison to the lifelong benefit that comes from investing in your recovery.

-To find out if you have insurance that covers rehab, click the “Verify Insurance” button below to fill out a quick and easy insurance verification form and we’ll immediately begin working out the details of your treatment with your insurance provider.
+To find out if drug or alcohol rehab, alcohol detox, or substance use treatment is covered by your insurance, click the “Verify Insurance” button below to fill out a quick and easy insurance verification form and we’ll immediately begin working out the details of your treatment with your insurance provider.

-Even if you don’t have rehab insurance, or you’re worried that your insurance will not cover treatment at St. John’s Recovery Place, we welcome you to give us a call.
-Our admissions team has worked with many different insurance companies over the years and we have deep understanding of self-pay options that make drug or alcohol rehab affordable.
-If we can’t help you secure treatment at SJRP, we’ll help you find other options for treatment that are right for you or your loved one, because everyone that needs treatment should have access to safe, quality care with, or without, insurance.
+Even if you don’t have drug or alcohol rehab insurance, or you’re worried that your insurance will not cover treatment at St John’s Recovery Place, we welcome you to give us a call.
+Our admissions team has worked with many different insurance companies over the years and we have a deep understanding of self-pay options that may make drug or alcohol rehab affordable.
+If we can’t help you secure treatment at SJRP, we’ll help you find other rehab options without insurance for treatment that is right for you or your loved one.
+We believe that everyone who needs treatment should have access to safe, quality care with, or without, insurance coverage.

 We Accept Most Major Insurance Plans

-St. John’s Recovery Place is in-network with most major insurance providers.
+St John’s Recovery Place is in-network with most major insurance providers.
 Many health insurance plans provide coverage for alcohol and drug addiction treatment.
-Recent passage of the Affordable Care Act has made access to addiction treatment more affordable and possible for many Americans.
-Rehab insurance coverage varies by plan and policy so it’s best to check with your insurance provider or the rehab center that you’re interested in attending before you make a commitment.
+The recent passage of the Affordable Care Act has made access to addiction treatment more affordable and possible for many Americans.
+Drug and alcohol rehab insurance coverage options vary by plan and policy so it’s best to check with your insurance provider or the rehab center that you’re interested in attending before you make a commitment.

 What Kind of Addiction Treatment Programs Does Insurance Cover?

-Health insurance covers a wide range of treatment programs with a focus on helping clients overcome addiction to drugs or alcohol and underlying behavioral or mental health conditions.
-Depending on the individual details of your insurance plan, health insurance may cover:
+Alcohol and drug rehab insurance coverage includes support for a wide range of treatment programs with a focus on helping clients overcome addiction to drugs or alcohol and underlying behavioral or mental health conditions.
+Depending on the individual details of your insurance plan, drug and alcohol rehab insurance may cover:

 - Medical detox